 There are two ways you can charge your Canon EOS R battery.
 You can charge the battery outside the camera using the battery charger that comes with the camera.
 Alternatively, you can charge the battery inside the camera through the USB-C socket on the side of the camera.

-However, the method you can use depends on the type of battery you are using in your Canon EOS R. So let’s first take a look at the two batteries you can use with this Canon camera.
+However, the method you can use depends on the type of battery you are using in your Canon EOS R. Let’s first take a look at the two batteries you can use with this Canon camera.

 If you only have the battery that came with the camera it will be an LP-E6N battery.
 However, you have some LP-E6 batteries from owning a previous Canon camera or have bought a second-hand camera that included some LP-E6 batteries.